Transportation on Lake Toba

 |7||Indonesia Air Asia|

-You can get to Lake Toba via KNO in Medan by transiting in Kuala Lumpur, Penang, Singapore, or Bangkok.
-You may also transit in Jakarta, Batam, and Denpasar.
+You can get to Lake Toba via KNO in Medan by transiting in the above cities.
+You may also transit via other Indonesian international airports such as those in Jakarta, Batam, and Bali.
 Book your flights first before booking any accommodations.

-Domestic flights to and from Silangit are available via Medan and Jakarta only.
+Domestic flights to and from DTB are available via Medan, Gunung Sitoli (Nias island), and Jakarta only.
 For example, if you wish to travel from Bali to Lake Toba via DTB, then your flight will transit in either Medan or Jakarta.
 Jakarta is the capital city of Indonesia.
-The domestic flights are currently available on Wing Air, Susi Air, Sriwijaya Air, and Garuda Indonesia.
+The domestic flights are currently available on Citilink, Garuda Indonesia, Sriwijaya Air, Susi Air, and Wings Air.
+Garuda is the most favorite airliner but also the most expensive.

 (Schedule may change subject to conditions and situations at the ports.)